 Transition from FIT to FIP

-Under the Act, the government will move away from the existing FIT system based on a guaranteed fixed-price tariff for a fixed term (eg, JPY40/kWh for 20 years in the case of mega-solar projects approved in FY 2012) to the more market-driven FIP system where developers will receive a premium (“supply promotion subsidy”) to cover the gap between the designated “FIP price” and the “reference price” based on average market price.
+Under the Act, the government will move away from the existing FIT system based on a guaranteed fixed-price tariff for a fixed term (eg, JPY40/kWh for 20 years in the case of mega-solar projects approved in the 2012 financial year) to the more market-driven FIP system where developers will receive a premium (“supply promotion subsidy”) to cover the gap between the designated “FIP price” and the “reference price” based on average market price.
 The essential purpose of this reform is to incentivise developers to make more efforts to sell electricity at higher prices through the wholesale market or over-the-counter transactions in order to reduce the public burden to subsidise renewable energy sources.